 Pugs come in a range of hues, including fawn, black, silver, and apricot.
-Pay attention to the colour genetics.
+Pay attention to the color genetics.
 Yet, certain health problems may be linked to particular hues.
 For instance, black Pugs are more prone to coat problems while silver and apricot Pugs are more likely to suffer skin allergies.
 You may make better mating choices and lessen the likelihood that your Pugs’ progeny will experience certain health problems by knowing the genetics of their hue.

 - Consider the size of the parent dogs

 Pugs are a small breed, typically weighing between 14 and 18 pounds.
 When breeding Pugs, it is important to consider the size of both parent dogs to ensure the offspring are not too large or small.
 Breeding a Pug with a larger breed can result in larger offspring, which can lead to health issues such as joint problems and breathing difficulties.

 Pugs are popular, and it can be tempting to breed them frequently to meet demand.
 However, overbreeding can lead to health issues in both the parent dogs and their offspring.
 It is important to allow both parent dogs to recover fully between breeding cycles and to only breed them when there is a demand for their offspring.